khudgins/documentation/tutorials/wordpressdemo/make_image.rst

 mirror speeds, this may take up to 5-7 minutes.

-The purpose of this step is to prepare the image for running PHP and MySQL applications, not to install the application itself, that comes later durin the launch and orchestration steps of a deployment launch.
+The purpose of this step is to prepare the image for running PHP and MySQL applications, not to install the application itself, that comes later during the launch and orchestration steps of a deployment launch.

 Once this step completes, initiate the build of the machine image from within the